ML-KULeuven/ml-project-2023-2024/README.md

 Things to check:

-- Did install an old versio of OpenSpiel version?
+- Did you install an old version of OpenSpiel version?
 - Check where the files are located that you are using.
 The example files should be in the same directory as the package you are using.
 If you have multiple installations these can differ based on your path settings.
 After all import statements, add:

 ```